PreetikaChandel/PreetikaChandel.github.io/_posts/2015-04-8-Node on linux.markdown

 NPM
 =====
-NVM acts as a packet manager for node.
+NPM acts as a packet manager for node.
 It provides online repositories for node.js projects, facilitates command line interface for the installation of Node.js packages, version management and dependency management.<br>
 Installation can be done using following commands:

 * For installing packages <br>